-- 4.108 This analysis indicates that for open market housing, the minimum indicative income required is £23,712 for lower quartile or entry-level renting in the District as a whole.
-For lower quartile or entry-level house prices (owner occupation) the minimum income required is £34,714. - 4.109 Figure 4.5 compares incomes required for alternative tenures with prevailing lower quartile, median and average earnings.
+- 4.106 This analysis indicates that for open market housing, the minimum indicative income required is £23,712 for lower quartile or entry-level renting in the District as a whole.
+For lower quartile or entry-level house prices (owner occupation) the minimum income required is £36,000. - 4.107 Figure 4.5 compares incomes required for alternative tenures with prevailing lower quartile, median and average earnings.
 This demonstrates that single earner households can only afford lower quartile rents based on income alone.
-There is a greater range of housing options that are affordable to average earners, although even median and average house prices would still be unaffordable. - 4.110 Table 4.16 then considers the relative affordability of different tenures for households on the housing register.
+There is a greater range of housing options that are affordable to average earners, although even lower quartile, median and average house prices would still be unaffordable. - 4.108 Table 4.13 then considers the relative affordability of different tenures for households on the housing register.
 This demonstrates that without housing benefit/universal credit properties are largely unaffordable across all tenures.
-Table 4.17 then considers what equity elements of a property could be afforded by households on the register and shows that 39% could afford an equity share of £50,000 but the proportion who could afford up to £75,000 falls rapidly to 15.2%.
+Table 4.14 then considers what equity elements of a property could be afforded by households on the register based and shows that 39% could afford an equity share of £50,000 but the proportion who could afford up to £75,000 falls rapidly to 15.2%. - 4.109 Table 4.14 has implications for what would be an appropriate tenure split for Craven District.
+On the basis of this analysis, a tenure split of 85% rented and 15% intermediate tenure would be suggested.